jerelmiller/redux-simple-auth/README.md

 **Credentials**

 An authenticator aimed to abstract away many of the common authentication scenarios used when authenticating via credentials.
+You may find more documentation on the options available below.

 ```javascript
 import { createCredentialsAuthenticator } from 'redux-simple-auth'